 Once your child gets behind it can be very difficult to catch up.
 Self esteem and confidence is damaged when they realise they are lagging behind their friends.

 For the last 15 years I have been supporting children with learning and behavioural challenges by “filling in the gaps” in their early development.
-I would much refer to offer support before your child starts to struggle in the classroom, helping to avoid any unnecessary anxiety and frustration.
+I would much prefer to help before your child starts to struggle in the classroom, and hopefully avoid any unnecessary anxiety and frustration.

 Learning to read is a complex process, that is supported by a good foundation of early development.
 Your child needs to be able to sit still, maintain balance, move their eyes across the page, and listen all at once.
 Learning is so much easier when your child is developmentally ready.